babelyx/en/home.md

 ### NFT: making creators true owners

 NFT technology has gained much attention in recent years.
 It gives unique value to digital assets, breaking away from monopolistic intermediary platforms, and allowing creators to truly own the sovereignty and rights of their published works, establishing direct and close connections with fans, sponsors, and investors.
-Babely can easily transform any work into your personal NFT, injecting an indelible and unalterable mark of ownership into your creations.
+Babelyx can easily transform any work into your personal NFT, injecting an indelible and unalterable mark of ownership into your creations.
 Each work will be cast into a unique token that cannot be replicated or forged, protecting your authorial rights.

 ### AIGC: AI-assisted creation